hvnsweeting/bolt/README.md

 a transaction for each one or use locking to ensure only one goroutine accesses a transaction at a time.
 Creating transaction from the `DB` is thread safe.

-Read-only transactions and read-write transactions should not depend on one another and generally shouldn't be opened simultaneously in the same goroutine.
+Read-only transaction and read-write transaction should not depend on each other and generally shouldn't be opened simultaneously in the same goroutine.
 This can cause a deadlock as the read-write transaction needs to periodically re-map the data file but it cannot do so while a read-only transaction is open.